 Concept

 The concept of ∞+1 in 4th Dimensional mathematics causes the number line to rotate in numerical space, which is driven by the squaring of ZERO at the centre of the number line. (see rotational Squaring).
-As infinity can not exceed itself on the linear plain, it must move dimension in order to compensate for this extra number density.
+As infinity can not exceed itself on the linear plane, it must move dimension in order to compensate for this extra number density.

-Using this solution we can enter the values for k into the 4D calculator, and examine the wave function.
+Using this solution, we can enter the values for k into the 4D calculator, and examine the wave function.
 Where k=1 we enter the into the time function, as either -1, 0 or +1, we notice that only the values +1 and -1 produce a mathematically acceptable output, whereas the zero state produces the output x/0 = DIV0!
 This in normal mathematics has no solution, but in 4D maths produces the division of the number line into 2 infinite sets; positive, and negative.
-For this reason the domain of the complex plain can only be extended into the negative by the bending of numerical space, through the process of analytic continuation.
+For this reason, the domain of the complex plane can only be extended into the negative by the bending of numerical space, through the process of analytic continuation.

 In 4D maths we can use the secondary equation line in order to achieve the same result, which sets the critical strip from -1 – 0 – +1, instead of 0 – 0.5 – 1, as we do not need to bend number space which distorts the numerical results.
-In 4D mathematics we can perform the equivalent of analytic continuation by folding number space over zero, which maintains the proportion of the infinite densities aleph 0.5 for reciprocal space and Aleph 1 for whole number space.
+In 4D mathematics, we can perform the equivalent of analytic continuation by folding number space over zero, which maintains the proportion of the infinite density’s aleph 0.5 for reciprocal space and Aleph 1 for whole number space.

 Bending the Square